Millford Plantation in Pinewood, SC (2017, June 4). Wikimedia Commons. Retrieved 19:03, July 24, 2017.

-Sumter County and its county seat, the city of Sumter, were named for Revolutionary War general Thomas Sumter (1734-1832), who was a resident of the area.
+Sumter County and its county seat, the city of Sumter, were named for Revolutionary War general Thomas Sumter (1734-1832), a resident of the area.
 This county has changed its name and boundaries several times.
 In 1785 Claremont County was formed as a part of the Camden District; a part of the county was later split off in 1791 to form Salem County.
 Claremont, Clarendon, and Salem counties were combined into Sumter District in 1800.
-Clarendon was once again split off in 1857 and another small part of Sumter County went to form Lee County in 1902.
-This part of the state began attracting English settlers from the lowcountry and from Virginia in the mid-eighteenth century.
+Clarendon was once again split off in 1857, and another small part of Sumter County went to form Lee County in 1902.
+This part of the state began attracting English settlers from the Lowcountry and Virginia in the mid-eighteenth century.
 The area known as the High Hills of Santee, a narrow ridge along the Wateree River, was famous for its healthy climate and rich soil.
 Sumter County eventually became a leading agricultural region.
 During the Civil War, General Edward Potter's Union troops raided the area, and a skirmish was fought at Dingle's Mill on April 9, 1865.
 In 1941 Shaw Air Force Base was established near Sumter, and it continues today as an active duty fighter base.
-Confederate general Richard Heron Anderson (1821-1879) was a Sumter resident, as were opera singer Clara Louise Kellogg (1842-1916) and educator Mary McLeod Bethune (1875-1955).
+Confederate General Richard Heron Anderson (1821-1879) was a Sumter resident, as were opera singer Clara Louise Kellogg (1842-1916) and educator Mary McLeod Bethune (1875-1955).